In this article we will see how connect Power BI to SQL Server.

-Following are the step by step to connect Power Bi desktop with SQL Server.
+Following are the steps to connect Power BI desktop to SQL Server.

-> Open Power BI Desktop , Click on GET DATA , on the Left side you will get the list of different different data source Just click on SQL Server database
+> Open Power BI Desktop, Click on GET DATA then on the Left side you will get the list of different different data source Just click on SQL Server database

 Now a SQL Server Database dialog box opens with following options.